Wedding Photographers of London, England

 Hi, my name is Martyn, based on the Surrey & Sussex border working as a professional Surrey Wedding Photographer, thank you for taking a moment to read a bit about me, the person who might be documenting one of the most momentous days of your lives.
 Wow, what a responsibility that is on my shoulders and one I take very seriously.
 Wedding Photography is a real passion of mine.
 I’m a husband to a wonderful wife and a father (OK, owner) of Pixel, the mostly Jack Russel and slightly Corgi bundle of fur and craziness, who I’d also class as one of my best mates.
 We live in Alfold, a small village on the Surrey Sussex border, a stone’s throw from the Village of Dunsfold where I grew up and lived before moving to Aberystwyth on the west coast of Wales to study Theatre at University.
 In between, I have lived in London and from 2011 to 2018 Manchester, which I still visit frequently for my main 9-5 job.
 I’d always enjoyed photography as a hobby but it was my Wife (the strong, supportive, motivating, business-minded woman behind the scenes) who gave me the courage and belief in myself that I needed to head into the world of professional photography.
 I spent two years of evening classes at Trafford College studying photography under A.J Wilkinson which helped improve my skills, understanding, and appreciation for composition and style.
 I hope to make a success of wedding photography now that we’re settled here on the Surrey Sussex border.
 I’d also like to broaden my horizons by branching out into other kinds of photographic work.
 I have already shot some local events, most notably at the Firebird brewery in Rudgwick, a place that you might often find me making sure the beer is of fine quality [Surrey Wedding Photographer]

+Hello, I am super new to the WPJA so will enter competitions very soon.
 I am a UK wedding photographer living in Hertfordshire with my husband Leon, two wonderful kids, and 5 pets.
 Leon is also my trusted second photographer who has been by my side for 25 years.
 Not just that he also has an incredible photographic eye.
 All my work is captured with professional Sony Mirrorless and Canon Cameras.
 I trained as a professional wedding photographer for a year with The Trained Eye Academy based in Amersham.
 I am passionate about engaging with my clients, understanding their needs, and capturing their life in a truly unique and individual way.
 We all see the world differently which is why people fascinate me and why I find weddings in particular, so special and exciting.
+I love photographing very natural moments as they happen to capture real, raw emotion.
+Anticipation, anxiety, joy, sadness, love, relief is all part of a wedding day.
+Photos that tell a story with feelings are priceless and tend to grow on you as time goes by.
+Documentary wedding photography will give you beautiful photographs with honest memories to cherish forever.
+I am passionate about delivering the very best service from our first meeting, capturing your wedding, and delivering your images through to aftercare such as ordering albums, prints, and wall art.
 [Hertfordshire Wedding Photographer]

 I’m friendly and down to earth, good-humored and a perfectionist at heart.
 I love to travel and discover the natural world and am a big fan of music.
 My life behind the lens started as a cameraman and editor for broadcast television where I worked for over 10 years shooting documentaries.
 I bought my first DSLR in 2007 and after taking it around the world on my travels I realised that my true passion was taking still photographs that really captured the moment and told a story.
 After shooting my first wedding I enjoyed it so much I decided to become a documentary wedding photographer specialising in natural, fine art images.
 Having shot nearly 450 weddings throughout my full-time career it’s tremendously rewarding delivering images to my clients that they will cherish forever.
 I love to work in the most creative and compassionate way I can capture moments that display the beauty and evoke emotion.
 [West Sussex Wedding Photographer]